 Of course, in wrestling, Goliath tends to win most of the time, or at least wrestle to a draw.

 The trope namer is the aforementioned story in the Old Testament Book of 1 Samuel, where David kills the large and fearsome Goliath first by knocking him down with a rock launched from a sling and then cutting off the giant's head.
-Goliath, depending on translation, was either just under seven feet tall or just under nine feet tall and clad in nearly 150 pounds of bronze armor; David was in his late teens and completely unarmored.
+Goliath, depending on translation, was either just under seven feet tall or just under nine feet tall and clad in nearly 150 pounds of bronze armor; David was in his late teens and completely unarmored. note From the biblical account, it has been argued that Goliath was suffering from complications of giantism that affected his mobility and vision, making him slow to react and blind from some angles.
+The Bible account stresses that Goliath needed an attendant to place his shield and guide his steps.
+While this was not unknown in armies of the day - the shield referred to was a large slab of wood and hide that could not be carried and needed to be emplaced - circumstantial evidence strongly suggests Goliath suffered from aggravated giantism, which would allow a smaller, nimbler, foe to attack from his blind sides.

 How David Beats Goliath is a The New Yorker article about this trope and its subversions.
 It talks mainly about a girls' basketball team reaching the National Junior Basketball Championships due solely to the full-court press (Instead of the 'normal' method of immediately retreating to guard your own basket when the other team has possession, the full-court press is aggressively defending against the other team in their own court.)
 The main reason that the full-court press worked is that it wears down both teams' stamina much faster - and the girls' team had worked almost solely on building stamina.
 The girls' team rode roughshod over other teams with taller girls and better shooting technique due to the fact that the other team couldn't get shots off due to having the ball stolen when they weren't expecting it, or losing possession for not bringing the ball back into play or in the other team's court fast enough.
 In some cases, they had 25-0 leads over other teams.
 The girls were then castigated by the other teams for playing 'unfairly' and not letting the teams 'develop basketball skills' - to the degree that fights nearly broke out.
 The team then lost its final game by caving to pressure and playing the 'proper' way after the referee (supplied by the opposing team) called excessive amounts of fouls.
 The general moral of the story is that when David plays by Goliath's rules, David usually gets crushed.
 However, by changing his tactics, David can become the favorite over Goliath.
 However, Goliath will respond in kind by using social pressure to force David to fight by Goliath's rules.